omarzone/hci-project/src/results/Usability testing 2.md

 ## Recommendations
 1. Improve Voice Adjustment Personalization:
-While most participants found voice changes effective, adjustments can be further tailored to suit different conversational contexts.
+While most participants found voice changes effective, adjustments can be further tailored to suit more different voices.

 2. Enhance Mobile Interface:
 A few participants found executing voice-change features on the smartphone more challenging than on a laptop.